oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

             image: fra.ocir.io/oractdemeabdmnative/tg_repo/stockmanager:0.0.1
     ```

-- Repeat this operation fort the file **storefront-deployment.yaml**
+- Repeat this operation for the file **storefront-deployment.yaml**

   - Edit the line specifying the image to reflect *your* docker image location.